Characters of the StarCraft series: Amon

-Amon is the primary antagonist of the StarCraft II: Legacy of the Void expansion and ultimately the main villain of the franchise as a whole.
+Amon is the primary antagonist of the StarCraft II: Legacy of the Void expansion and the overarching villain of the StarCraft meia franchise as a whole.
 He is described as a malevolent Xel'naga and is the mastermind behind the Protoss-Zerg hybrids.
-His ultimate goal is to remake creation in his image (the hybrids).

 Amon is first alluded to in a discussion between Duran and Zeratul in the Brood War mission Dark Origin, in which he is described as "...a far greater power, a power that has slept for countless ages and is reflected in the creature within that cell."
 In Wings of Liberty Zeratul's investigation into the Hybrids reveals that Amon's coming has been foretold; initially, he is described as "one who shall break the cycle of the gods."
 On Zhakul, Amon's role in the Ulan prophecy is further elaborated on, and it is here that he is first referred to as the "fallen one."
 After arriving on Aiur to retrieve the surviving memories from the remains of the Overmind, Zeratul encounters the spirit of Tassadar; from both beings Zeratul gains a glimpse into one possible future in which the Overmind foresaw Amon successfully employ his hybrids and the Zerg to annihilate the Protoss before turning on and wiping out the Zerg.
 In this future, Amon taunted the Protoss by revealing Kerrigan to be the only one in a position to oppose him.